 Even though cloud transformation is a financially sensible choice in the long-term, it often comes with many short-term expenses.
 In fact, the cost of cloud migration is one of the most common pain points companies have.

 If you’re worried about the financial side of your transformation, consider adopting cloud services in batches.
-This allows you to break your transformation down into manageable chunks.
+This allows you to break your transformative strategy down into manageable chunks.
 That way, you can prioritize and implement your cloud services based on their importance, and you don’t have to spend as much money upfront.

 Get leadership support